Shooting Spree Photography

 More About Me

 As mentioned above, my other hobbies include wildlife and landscape photography.
-My instagram handle for that side of things is @kachang90 should you be interested to check it out.
 In addition I play football (Manchester United Rocks!) and loooooove scuba diving.
-I need a good cuppa to start my day off and I am still waiting for the day when I can own a few dogs, cats, birds, fish and any other animal you would like to chuck in there.
+I NEEEEED a good cuppa to start my day off and I am still waiting for the day when I can own a few dogs, cats, birds, fish and any other animal you would like to chuck in there.

 Journey as a Photographer

 I embarked on my professional photography services in 2012 in Singapore.
-Subsequently, my wife and I moved to Darwin in 2016 following which I formally initiated Shooting Spree Photography.
+Subsequently, my wife and I moved to Australia in 2016 following which I formally initiated Shooting Spree Photography.
 I am a member of the Australian Institute of Professional Photographers (AIPP) and in 2017 and 2018, was awarded the Northern Territory Emerging Photographer of the Year for 2 years in a row as well as the Northern Territory Documentary Photographer of the Year in 2019.
 This has indeed been great encouragement, although appreciation from clients have been most meaningful.
 Each day I continue to learn from the best photographers in the international wedding scene and I am very happy to share my knowledge with anyone who wants to have a chat.
 My wife and I have now relocated to Brisbane where I aim to continue my photographic pursuits.

 My style of photography is mostly natural.
 I believe it is important for you to be yourself during your special day and to enjoy the moments without much intrusion.
 I also understand how it might be awkward for some to have someone pointing this large monstrosity at them and recording their every move.
 I feel it is important to establish a rapport with my clients as I would like for them to feel comfortable in front of me and my camera.
 It is for this reason that I meet my clients soon after they engage my services, so we know each other better and I can learn their style preferences.